esp-rs/book/src/writing-your-own-application/no-std-applications/button.md

 # Detect a button press

-The dev-boards have a button (labeled BOOT) on GPIO9.
+Most of the dev-boards have a button, in our case we will use the one labeled [`BOOT` on `GPIO9`].
 Let's see how to check the state of the button.

 ```rust,ignore
 #![no_std]